 Crashes and Incidents

-Incidents on the roadway can include improper turns in front of bikes, close passes, harassing behavior, and getting verbally abused by drivers etc.
+Incidents on the roadway can include improper turns in front of bikes, close passes, harassing behavior, verbal abuse by a driver etc.

-Under Maine Law, “crashes” are incidents that 1) involve a motor vehicle and 2) cause personal injury or death OR 3) at least $1000 worth of property damage.
+Under Maine Law, “reportable crashes” are incidents that 1) involve a motor vehicle and 2) cause personal injury or death OR 3) at least $1000 worth of property damage.
 These are the type of events for which police will create a crash report to document.

 What to Do If You’re In an INCIDENT